zack-bitcoin/NewsCoin/README.md

 For the upvote transaction to be valid, you must own >=0 funds at the end.

 ### downvoting
-When downvoting, you spend X coins where X is above a limit.
+When downvoting, you spend X NEWS where X is above a limit.
 The post you downvoted loses X value.

 ### creating a post
-When creating a post, you spend X coins.
+When creating a post, you spend X NEWS.
 The value of the post is X. You own X of the post, which is all of the post.

 ### user names
-* getting/changing users name costs a certain amount of coins.
+* getting/changing users name costs a certain amount of NEWS.
 * each name can only be associated with one public key at a time.
 * When getting/changing user name is when you optionally give your vote for the shareholder raffle.
 This vote is a dictionary containing the names of some or all of the constants in the system, and what you want those constants to be.
 * Every block, the user name loses a small amount of value.
 If the user name runs out of money, then it gets completely deleted, and you permanently lose any reputation associated to that name.

 ### add reputation to a public key
 * You give the user name associated with the public key.
-* It costs X coins, where X is above some minimum.
+* It costs X NEWS, where X is above some minimum.
 * The user name increase in reputation by X.
 * If that user changes names later, he takes the reputation with him.